Table of Contents

 Doctors may also use topical medications to ease inflammation, unblock pores, and increase tear production.
-If they work, your eyes will be less red and swollen, and you'll have all the tears you need to keep the inside of your eyes healthy too.
+If they work, your eyes will be less red and swollen, and you will have all the tears you need to keep the inside of your eyes healthy too.

 Rosacea Can Harm Your Eyes

-While researchers are hoping to encourage doctors to examine and treat the eyelid before addressing the inside of the eye with medications that don't always work, some people do develop symptoms on the surface of the eyes.
+While researchers are hoping to encourage doctors to examine and treat the eyelid before addressing the inside of the eye with medications that do not always work, some people do develop symptoms on the surface of the eyes.